 FEE is a non-governmental, non-profit organization that promotes sustainable development by enhancing global environmental education.

-The multinational organization also runs multiple, regular, and secret spot checks in order to confirm the site's eligibility.
+The multinational organization also runs multiple, regular, and secret spot checks to confirm the site's eligibility.

-The criteria for beaches is long and quite rigorous.
+The criteria for beaches are long and quite rigorous.
 There are 33 guidelines divided into four chapters: